Mitsubishi Starion: Design

 A naturally aspirated version known as the GX was offered in the Japanese market, with production ending in 1983.
 The Starion GX was offered without power windows, air conditioning, independent rear suspension, fuel injection or power-assisted steering.

 Seating was a 2+2 with rear seats unsuitable for large adults.
 The front seats were adjustable for lumbar, angle, knee support, position and featured variable-angle side-braces.

 Front seat belts were located in the doors for the driver and front passenger.
 1987 and later American models featured electrically operated seat belts.
 Newer models also featured power windows that remained powered up to 30 seconds after the engine was turned off.
 In Japan, some of the early cars built still featured fender-mounted mirrors in the traditional Japanese style.

 A five-speed manual transmission was standard in most models, however, an automatic transmission was sold as an option in some markets.

 Later upgrades to the model included an intercooler, five-lug wheels replacing the four-bolt wheels it had shared with the rear wheel drive Mitsubishi Galant Lambda, rear power train changes from four- to six-bolt axles, various fuel management upgrades and upgrades to the transmission.

-Towards the end of the models US run a widebody could be bought with a "Sports Handling Package" or SHP.
-This included adjustable front and rear struts and 1 inch wider wheels (from 16 x 7 to 16 x 8 front and 16 x 8 to 16 x 9 rear).
-The SHP was only offered during the '88 and '89 model years.
-The package can be retro fitted to earlier pre-widebody cars but include converting to 5 lug hubs from the 4 lug hubs.
+For the 1989 and 1989 model years, an optional handling package was added.
+Mitsubishi referred to it as the "Sports Handling Package", option code SH.
+Chrysler referred to it as the "Performance Handling Package", option code AGA.
+Both variants are commonly referred to as SHP.
+The SHP package included adjustable front and rear struts,1 inch wider wheels (from 16 x 7 to 16 x 8 front and 16 x 8 to 16 x 9 rear), and wider tires (225/50 and 245/45).
+The package can be retrofitted to earlier pre-widebody cars but includes converting to 5-lug hubs from the 4-lug hubs.

 The drag coefficient was around 0.32, superior to the Mazda RX-7 and the Nissan 300ZX upon its release.

-Notable upgrades included multi-port injection (MPI) consisting of standalone engine management (programmable computers) to control individual fuel injectors, one per cylinder versus the stock PCI-ECM two injector system.
-Two injector systems, primary (idle injector) and secondary (boost injector) non-sequential firing ('83-'86) and sequential firing ('87-'89).
+Notable aftermarket upgrades include multi-port injection (MPI) consisting of standalone engine management (programmable computers) to control individual fuel injectors, one per cylinder versus the stock PCI-ECM two injector system.
+Two injector systems, primary (idle injector) and secondary (boost injector) non-sequential firing (1983–1986) and sequential firing (1987–1989).